RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ![Alt text](images/unreachable-2.png "Unreachable 2")

+The distance between the start pose and the goal pose must be 5 CR.
+The red obstacle is extends 2 CR to the right of the start pose.
 The blue obstacle is hidden from sight by the red obstacle, and thus unknown to the robot at the beginning of the test.
 The gap on the right side of the red obstacle is at least twice the CR.
 The robot will have to plan a path around the red obstacle, as soon as it detects the blue obstacle it must recognize that the goal is in fact unreachable and correctly abort its navigation attempt.